 Corey Damen Jenkins: It was very important to me that our studio was a literal testament to the type of work that we do, and the level of luxury we strive to create for our residential and hospitality client projects.
 So, while our studio is primarily a laboratory for work and business meetings, I wanted every chamber to feel finished, elegant and inviting to our staff, clients, and guests.

-The office has such a warm and welcoming feel.
+S&S: The office has such a warm and welcoming feel.
 How did you achieve this?

 CDJ: The space offered certain assets from an architectural standpoint--the 17-foot ceilings packed with glass skylights naturally brought an ethereal effect to the studio and front hall areas.
 The color palette of olive, cornflower, gold, white, and emerald green did the rest.
 We also have a lot of antiques and vintage furnishings and artworks layered in the mix, which is not always something you see in white-box office spaces.